Noona Station Native Forest Protection Project

 Project Information:

-The Noona Station Native Forest Protection Project is an Avoided Deforestation project located approximately 95 kilometers southwest of Cobar in western New South Wales.
-Registered in November 2014, the project secures a vast area of 18,018 hectares of native woodland.
-The region is characterized by its "red country", vast, flat semi-arid rangelands dominated by bimble box and pine, traditionally utilized for sheep and cattle grazing.
+Noona Station Native Forest Protection Project is an Avoided Deforestation project located at Noona Station, approximately 95 kilometers southwest of Cobar in western New South Wales.
+It was registered in November 2014 and covers an area of 18,018.71 hectares.